hfgiii/ses_portfolio/README.md

 |   s      | true,false  | calc sharpe ratio |
 |  e       | msft,amzn,ebay,ups| combine with _s_ for single sharpe ratio calc|

-Notice: If one enters the _s_ option without a an _e_ option, the sharpe ratio is calculated for four equities: _msft, amzn, ebay, ups_.
-The _e_ option by itself with a valid equityis a __NOOP__; the example will exit silently.
+Notice: If one enters the _s_ option without an _e_ option, the sharpe ratio is calculated for four equities: _msft, amzn, ebay, ups_.
+The _e_ option by itself with a valid equity is a __NOOP__; the example will exit silently.
 If the equity is not valid, it responds with following message:" '__invalid equity name__' is not a valid equity for sharpe ratio calculation"

-Issue: when sbt runs the examples it will throw a stack trace most of the times when the example code shutdowns elasticsearch.
+Issue: when sbt runs the examples, it will throw a stack trace most of the times when the example code shutdowns elasticsearch.
 Will fix this shortly.